hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 This document will help you set up the correct computing environment on a compute server (an HPC node), and access the notebooks on the HPC via your local desktop.

+This document assumes that you already have an access to either the `Denali` or `Tallgrass` [supercomputers at USGS](https://hpcportal.cr.usgs.gov/hpc-user-docs/index.html) and are comfortable using the command line.

 ## 1) Configure the Software Environment

 This should only need to be done once.
 After you have the necessary